Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website

 Who the X-S20 is for

 “Content creators” who need to switch back and forth between stills and video but don’t have the cash to drop on an X-H2.

-Also a great option for enthusiasts just getting into photography.
+But it’s also an excellent option for enthusiasts just getting into photography!

 Highlights of the X-S20

-- Five-axis stabilized back-illuminated X Trans 4 processor found in X-T4.
+- Five-axis stabilized back-illuminated X Trans 4 sensor coupled with the newest X-Processor 5.

 - The small size but robust handgrip makes it comfortable to hold.

-- A fully articulating touchscreen LCD is great for vlogging.
+- A fully articulating touchscreen LCD complements the new X-S20 Vlog Mode.

-- Easy controls yet a compelling set of features for still photography and professional video (up to 4K at 30fps; 240fps in FHD).
+- Easy controls yet compelling features for still photography and professional video (up to 6.2K at 30fps, 4K at 60fps, and FHD at 240fps).

 - The small size of 5″ x 3.4″ x 2.6″ including handgrip; 17.6 ounces with battery.